huggingface/optimum-quanto/README.md

 requires a very high bitwidth to avoid clipping.
 Typically, with `int8` inputs and weights, biases would need to be quantized with at least `12` bits, i.e in `int16`.
 Since most biases ar today `float16`, this is a waste of time.

-Activations are dynamically quantized using static scales (defaults to the range [-1, 1]).
+Activations are dynamically quantized using static scales (defaults to the range `[-1, 1]`).
 The model needs to be calibrated to evaluate the best activation scales (using a momentum).

 ## Performances

-**DISCLAIMER**: these are preliminary observations gathered from a panel of models, and not an actual performance report.
+**DISCLAIMER**: These are preliminary observations gathered from a panel of models, and not an actual performance report.

 In terms of accuracy:

 - models using only int8 weights do not seem to suffer any drop in accuracy,
 - models using also int8 activations do suffer from moderate to severe accuracy drops,
-- using float8 activations can help getting a better accuracy.
+- using float8 activations can help in getting a better accuracy.

 In terms of speed: